ludoplex/rAIversing/README.md

 >Reverse engineering tool using AI
 >
 >positional arguments:
->   {ghidra,new}
+>   {ghidra,binary}
 >sub-command                  help
 >   ghidra                    Run rAIversing on a ghidra project
 >   binary                    Run rAIversing on a new binary or continue a previous session
 >
 >optional arguments:
 >   -h, --help                show this help message and exit